Eldov/Data_Portfolio/Project 3/README.md

 ### **The Terraform** <br/>
-We will use Terraform to set all of our infraestructure.
+We will use Terraform to set all of our infrastructure.
 From every single bucket to each crawler we may use.
 But!
 To be able to do that we need to install Terraform itself.
 First, we have to install the aws-cli app:
 You can find the download link in here https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html